Anne Cox Chambers, wealthy newspaper heiress, dies at 100

 Forbes estimated her net worth several years ago at nearly $17 billion.
 She was well known for her charitable giving, and served on the boards of the Atlanta Arts Alliance and the High Museum of Art among other institutions.

-She was the daughter of James Middleton Cox, the 1920 Democratic presidential candidate and founder of Cox Enterprises Inc. The privately held company includes The Atlanta Journal-Constitution and other newspapers, radio and TV stations, cable TV systems and other businesses.
+She was the daughter of James Middleton Cox, the 1920 Democratic presidential candidate and founder of Cox Enterprises Inc. The privately held company has included The Atlanta Journal-Constitution and other newspapers, radio and TV stations, cable TV systems and other businesses.

 Chambers and her mother and siblings had inherited the company when the senior Cox died in 1957.